LovroHodak/panfu/README.md

 9. create pages - react router
 10. add gallery
 11. in music page add Demo section z muziko iz kompa (not youtube links)

-when it hits the same heiht as about - unset